Zeal8bit/Zealasm/README.md

 More info about compiling Zeal 8-bit OS [here](https://github.com/Zeal8bit/Zeal-8-bit-OS#getting-started).

-The resulted ROM image can then be provided to an emulator or directly flashed to the computer's ROM that will use it.
+The resulting ROM image can then be provided to an emulator or directly flashed to the computer's ROM that will use it.

 ## Usage